 - Senior Vice Commandant: Mike Hinds

 - Adjutant: Charlie Richardson

 - Chaplain: Dave Marshall

 - Web Sergeant: Joe Furtado

 - Riding Platoon XO: Charlie Richardson

-We serve the North Shore of Massachusetts and surrounding communities
+We serve the North Shore of Massachusetts

 We are committed to the support of all veterans’ activities, particularly those administered by the Bedford V.A.
 Hospital, military service organizations such as the VFW, American Legion, etc. and other local charitable organizations dedicated to the support of veterans past, present and future.

 Our annual Captain Jennifer J. Harris Memorial Scholarship Program provides up to $1,500 to students in their senior year of high school who will be attending a state or nationally accredited college or university.